How to use the fuser command in Linux

-Now, coming back to the example we were discussing, the letter 'c' in the output indicates that all the process whose PIDs are listed in the output are accessing the /home/himanshu directory as their current directory.
+Now, coming back to the example we were discussing, the letter 'c' in the output indicates that all the processes whose PIDs are listed in the output are accessing the /home/himanshu directory as their current directory.

-Up until now, the fuser output we're seeing contains only process IDs, and nothing more than that.
+Until now, the fuser output we're seeing contains only process IDs, and nothing more than that.
 Won't it be better if the process names are also displayed?
 Well, for that you need to use the -v command line option.
 Following is an example:

 Moving on, to append the user name of the process owner to each PID, use the -u command line option.
 Here's an example for that: